 Inarius Corpse Explosion Necromancer Skills and Runes

-|Grim Scythe Cursed Scythe Blood Rush Potency 1 Corpse Explosion Close Quarters 2 Bone Armor Dislocation 3 Death Nova Blight 4 Land of the Dead Frozen Lands|
+|Grim Scythe Cursed Scythe Corpse Explosion Close Quarters 1 Bone Spear Blighted Marrow 2 Bone Armor Dislocation 3 Blood Rush Transfusion 4 Land of the Dead Frozen Lands|

 Skills and Runes

 Corpse Explosion is your main damage dealer, empowered by various legendary items across your gear and triggering the powers of Nayr's Black Death by using the poisonous rune Close Quarters.
 Each activation of Corpse Explosion detonates 5 Corpses over a 9 frames per animation cycle, essentially allowing you to stack Grasps of Essence over a singular cast.
 The skill is solely dependent on having Corpses at your disposal, having no associated Essence cost or internal cooldowns to account for; that being said, Corpses are a huge limiting factor for Explosion and Lance builds, therefore making them reliant on the Land of the Dead cooldown, which gives you limitless Corpses throughout its duration.
 As noted in the Rotation section above, The Johnstone is another important factor when dealing damage; its 50 stacks of Macabre Knowledge are consumed at a rate of 5 per cast of Corpse Explosion, and timing their use during the 4-second Poison window of Convention of Elements is crucial for the performance of the build.
 Optimization of The Johnstone benefits requires that you reach specific Attack Speed breakpoints, which are discussed in the Gear page of this guide.